mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-Every time the virtual threads reaches a blocking point, the state of thread is changed to `PARKING`.
+Every time the virtual thread reaches a blocking point, the state of the thread is changed to `PARKING`.
 The reaching of a blocking point is signaled through the call of the `VirtualThread.park()` method:

 ```java
 // JDK core code